hikotei/2023_11_18-SE-Europe-Data_Challenge/README.md

 Missing values in the dataset should be imputed as the mean between the preceding and following values.
 Data with resolution finer than 1 hour must be resampled to an hourly level.

-identify what energy types each column represent, and discard the ones that are not green energy sources
+identify what energy types each column represent, and discard the ones that are not green energy sources (You can refer to the ENTSO-E Transparency portal API documentation to understand how the energy source types are represented)

 end up with a single CSV file which includes columns per country representing the following values: generated green energy per energy type (one column per wind, solar, etc), and load.
 Make sure that all those values are in the same units (MAW).